Jkuzz/spreading-activation/README.md

   - Decade

  To run this step, place your movielens file (or movies you wantto use in the same format) in the file specified by the `ML_LOCATION` and `ML_VERSION` constants
  (when making this I didn't plan to do it more than once :) ).
+Run it using `python preprocess.py [ttl_file] [ml_loc]` where the optional arguments
+ `ttl_file` change the default graph serialisation save file and `ml_loc` change the default movielens file location.

-Run it using `python preprocess.py` Next, go outside for three hours, it takes a while.
+ Next, go outside for three hours, it takes a while.
  This is mostly due to the Cinemagoer double movie querying, because the initial search does not provide the full information, so it has to be done twice.

  I would recommend you skip this step if possible and use the graph in `movielens/ml-1m/imdb-1m_2.ttl`.